john-kheir/home/docs/config/network.md

 ## Network protocols
 Currently only the following configurations protocols are supported
+### none
+The `none` method only brings the interface up it doesn't set an IP on that interface. it also exclude it from the networking fallback plan.
+Useful if the interface is added to an `openvswitch`.
 ### dhcp
 The `dhcp` method doesn't require any further configurations, specifying `protocl = "dhcp"` is enough.
 ### static